maximegris/angular-electron/README.md

 - `npm run electron:windows` - On a Windows OS, builds your application and creates an app consumable in windows 32/64 bit systems.
 - `npm run electron:mac` - On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac.

 **Your application is optimised.
-There are only the files of /dist folder in the generated executable.**
+Only the files of /dist folder are included in the executable.**

 ## Use NodeJS Native libraries

 Actually Angular-Cli doesn't seem to be able to import nodeJS native libs or electron libs at compilation time (Webpack error).
-If you need to use NodeJS some native libraries like 'fs' or 'os', you **MUST** add it manually in the file `webpack.config.js` in root directory :
+If you need to use NodeJS some native libraries like 'fs' or 'os', you **MUST** add it manually in the file `webpack.config.js` in root folder :

 ```javascript
   "externals": {